 Layer 3 and higher that support Interference Coordination and Handover is outside of the scope of the 802.15.7r1.

-A committee needs to be formed that will represent the Certification Authority to then create a PAR and begin the Standardization for the Layer 3 and higher to create the Recommended Practices.
+A committee needs to be formed that will represent the Certification Authority to then create a PAR and begin the text drafting for the Layer 3 and higher to create the Recommended Practices.

 The Recommended Practices group would then explore the set of options how to implement the best higher layer functionality including the possibility of using parts of various MACs and other groups.